 - SiteLock: For enhanced security and reduced vulnerability.

-For the overall health of both your website and the server, and to provide the most optimized hosting solution possible, plugins that duplicate services that we already provide and include with your Optimized WordPress account may not be used.
+For your website and the server's overall health, and to provide the most optimized hosting solution possible, plugins that duplicate services that we already provide and include with your Optimized WordPress account may not be used.

 Often plugins include functionality that may increase the server load at the time that the site is loaded.
-A high server load can prevent your site from being loaded quickly, and can even cause site and server downtime.
-This can be done a number of ways:
+A high server load can prevent your site from being loaded quickly and can even cause site and server downtime.
+This can be done in many ways:

 - Loading and reviewing large amounts of your code with every load.

 - Over frequent database access.

 - Poor database optimization resulting in database stability and speed issues.

 These are just a few examples and are not by any means a comprehensive list.
-In order to ensure that your site is served quickly and reliably, we must restrict the use of inefficient plugins.
+To ensure that your site is served quickly and reliably, we must restrict the inefficient plugins.

 We take the security of your website very seriously.
 It is important to note that malicious third parties can potentially access software on your website.

 Both SiteLock and CodeGuard are included with Optimized WordPress, allowing you to scan your site for malware and restore when damage has been found.
-We also actively track many plugins with known vulnerabilities and prevent their installation to help provide you with the most secure possible hosting experience.
+We also actively track many plugins with known vulnerabilities and prevent their installation and provide you with the most secure possible hosting experience.

 Plugins with known vulnerabilities are often targeted by campaigns to compromise every site they are installed on due to the likelihood of widespread success.

 We do our best to actively maintain a list of plugins with known vulnerabilities and blacklist them accordingly to help you maintain a healthy and secure website.

-In order to ensure the best experience for you, we blacklist plugins that are known to send SPAM.
-Many plugins are able to send mail via a script, which can result in plugins that abuse this privilege.
+To ensure the best experience for you, we blacklist plugins that are known to send SPAM.
+Many plugins can send mail via a script, which can result in plugins that abuse this privilege.

-Plugins that send spam to users can be detrimental to your domain, as it may become blacklisted, or worse.
-It is important that sending email adhere to current SPAM laws.
+Plugins that send spam to users can be detrimental to your domain, as it may become blacklisted or worse.
+It is important that sending email to adhere to current SPAM laws.